runsense/youtube/readme.md

 for my widget generation, 40 is fluide, more low appear

-If multiple player call in first function call,

 	cannot asynchone player for playlist ... bug in youtube

 override all is clean, multiple player with command ...